At least nine people killed in shooting at South Africa tavern

 “The tavern is licensed,” it added.

-The South African public broadcaster SABC reported that the unknown gunmen opened fire on patrons of the tavern and people in the streets outside.
+The South African public broadcaster SABC reported that the unknown attackers opened fire on patrons of the tavern and people in the streets outside.

 “We are still busy obtaining statements.
-Our national crime and management team has arrived,” Gauteng Acting Police Commissioner Fred Kekana said, according to the SABC.
+Our national crime and management team has arrived,” SABC reported, quoting Fred Kekana, acting police commissioner of Gauteng.

-“The provincial crime scene management team has arrived and a team from the local criminal record centre is here, so is our serious crime investigating team, crime intelligence and the provincial crime detective team is on scene,” he added.
+“The provincial crime scene management team has arrived, and a team from the local criminal record centre is here, so is our serious crime investigating team, crime intelligence and the provincial crime detective team is on scene,” he added.

-A motive for the shooting was not immediately clear.
+A motive for the attack was not immediately clear.

-Some media reports put the death toll at 10 people.
+Some media reports put the death toll at 10.

 “Ten people are dead.
 We don’t have a breakdown of who they are,” Brigadier Brenda Muridili, police spokesperson for Gauteng province, told the AFP news agency.

-Authorities say that the wounded have been taken to the hospital.
+Authorities said the wounded were taken to hospital.

 More soon…